20.05.2022 - 12.06.2022

 We decided to use Jest in the unit tests for the phoenix-event-display library as it provides a lot of benefits viz a viz configuration, APIs, speed of execution and mocking over Jasmine and Karma which were creating troubles sometimes.

-In the start, we faced a problem as jest was not able to compile the .jsm
+In the start, we faced a problem as Jest was not able to compile the .jsm

 files inside threejs/examples